§ 158.013 INSPECTION BY REGULATORY COMPLIANCE DEPARTMENT.

 (E) The Regulatory Compliance Department is authorized to publish the results of inspections.

-(F) A landlord commits an offense if a multi-family dwelling complex, nursing or assisted living facility, or lodging establishment under this chapter has one or more, in any combination, of the following conditions exists on the premises:
+(F) A landlord commits an offense if a multi-family dwelling complex, nursing facility, assisted living facility, or lodging establishment under this chapter has one or more, in any combination, of the following conditions exists on the premises:

 (1) Inadequate sanitation;